thorsted/digicam_corpus/README.md

 # digicam corpus
 Corpus of Digital Camera files.

-A collection of images/video captured with vintage digital cameras.
+A collection of images/video captured with various digital cameras.

 # Guidelines
 Images Captured using: